kiwano-js/kiwano/docs/basics/getting-started.md

 The TypeORM package provides an `all`, `find`, `create`, `update`, `delete` and `relation` resolver.

 These resolvers are bundled in the `ModelQueryResolvers` and `ModelMutationResolvers` classes, which you can extend to override parts of the default implementation.
-In our case we can extend our `UserQueryResolvers` class from the Kiwano `ModelQueryResolvers` class.
+In our case we should extend our `UserQueryResolvers` class from the Kiwano `ModelQueryResolvers` class.
-Every resolver provides numerous hooks, like `beforeFindQuery` of `transformAllResponse`.
+Each resolver provides numerous hooks, like `beforeFindQuery` of `transformAllResponse`.
 You can choose to override some of these hooks to override specific parts, and use the default implementation for the remaining parts of the resolver.
 Read the [TypeORM resolvers](typeorm/resolvers.md) documentation for more information.